 Disability Action: i)Curriculum ii)Buildings iii)Information Who Timescale Mental/ Emotional The pastoral team continues to build on current practice of supporting pupils with mental health issues through individual intervention, as well as the broader pastoral agenda within teams, in assemblies and in PSHE.
-The pastoral teams and School Nurse share information confidentially and as appropriate with parents (and information from parents where necessary), though information from the counsellor is only shared if they believe you are in serious danger or at the request of the pupil themselves.
-The Foundation Director of Learning Support (SENCo) works with the Exams officer and the Pastoral Team to ensure any pupil with an emotional/mental health difficulty is offered any appropriate support for both internal and external Pastoral teams School Counsellor School Nurse SENCo Exams Officer Ongoing Physical examinations.
-As far as possible, timetables will be re-organised to provide access to normal lessons.
+Pastoral teams School Counsellor Ongoing The pastoral teams and School Nurse share information confidentially and as appropriate with parents (and information from parents where necessary), though information from the counsellor is only shared if they believe you are in serious danger or at the request of the pupil themselves.
+School Nurse SENDCo Exams Officer The SENDCo works with the Exams officer and the Pastoral Team to ensure any pupil with an emotional/mental health difficulty is offered any appropriate support for both internal and external examinations.
+Physical As far as possible, timetables will be re-organised to provide access to normal lessons.
 Alternative arrangements to be made for those elements of the curriculum which are not possible to access in the usual way.
-Disability equality to be included on PSHE programme.
-Risk Assessments to be carried out for any pupil with temporary or permanent physical impairment.
+Deputy Head, Curriculum SENDCo Estates Disability equality to be included on PSHE programme.
+School Nurse Risk Assessments to be carried out for any pupil with temporary or permanent physical impairment.
 The Deputy Head Pastoral, Head of Year/Department will create the required Risk Assessments with the assistance on content where necessary from the Health and Safety Manager.
 Care plans to be put in place, as necessary.
-Deputy Head, Curriculum Estates School Nurse Deputy Head Pastoral.
-HoD Health & Safety Manager Any plans for future refurbishments to take account of issues of physical disability and to be factored into discussions of changes oposed.
+Deputy Head Pastoral.
+HoD Health & Safety Manager

-r WGHS is committed to sharing information with all its partners in ways in which they will be able to access it.
-Learning Need Ongoing staff training/ CPD during identified sessions/staff meetings/ INSET days.
+Any plans for future refurbishments to take account of issues of physical disability and to be factored into discussions of changes proposed.
+Future development to be fully DDA compliant.
+WGSF is committed to sharing information with all its partners in ways in which they will be able to access it.
+Learning Needs Ongoing staff training/ CPD during identified sessions/staff meetings/ INSET days.
 Covering the 4 categories of SEND and focusing on identified specific needs.
-SENCo All teaching staff System of Learning Support (LS) representation within subject departments to allow for increased exchange of information regarding pupil needs and teaching strategies.
-Learning Support staff School Nurse Ongoing LS departmental staff training and qualifications, e.g. Inference/Comprehension training, NASENCo Award and AAA Level 7 award.
+SENDCo All teaching staff System of LAB (Learning Acceleration Base) staff representation within subject departments to allow for increased exchange of information regarding pupil needs and teaching strategies.
+LAB staff School Nurse Ongoing LAB staff training and qualifications, e.g. Inference/Comprehension training, NASENCo Award and AAA Level 7 award.
 This will support targeted, quality intervention and development of strategic SEND coordination.
 Health Through the development of the school Firefly portal, Google drive and the chromebook initiative, school work and more of the curriculum is now available on the internet available with pupils who may be absent for various health reasons.
 The intention is to develop this over the coming few years.
-SLT School Nurse Deputy Head Phased returns and care plans for supporting pupils at school with medical conditions to be in place.
-Academic and Pastoral Training and support for staff regarding pupils' health conditions to be in place.
+Directors of Curriculum School Nurse Deputy Phased returns and care plans for supporting pupils at school with medical conditions to be in place.
+Head SENDCo Training and support for staff regarding pupils' health conditions to be in place.
 See the WGSF First Aid policy.
 Form Tutors All teaching staff In consultation with the School Nurse and pastoral teams, the Deputy Head, Curriculum will endeavour to re-design timetables wherever possible to take account of health needs.
 The school prides itself upon being as responsive to its pupils' needs as it reasonably can be.
 Information sharing will be developed further with the Firefly Parent portal - therefore parents will be able to view work set for their children if they are away from school for health reasons.

-Annexe 2: Increasing the extent to which pupils with learning needs can participate in the school curriculum.
+Annex 2: Increasing the extent to which pupils with learning needs can participate in the school curriculum.